panios/NetViz/README.md

 ![Graph Details](screenshots/graph-details.png)

 ## What it does
-- Reads CSV/Excel/ODS files with "From" and "To" columns (plus optional "Amount")
+- Reads CSV/Excel/ODS files with "From" and "To" columns (plus optional "Amount").
 - Automatically detects column names (handles variations like "from", "From", "FROM")
 - Creates directed network graph with nodes as accounts and edges as transfers
 - Shows transfer counts and amounts on hover